baldurk/renderdoc/docs/window/capture_connection.rst

 	Connection Window: Tools for triggering specific frame captures.

 Firstly you can trigger a capture, with an optional delay in seconds, and for an arbitrary number of frames.
-When you click ``Trigger Capture`` the delay will count down, and then the application will capture the selected number of sequential frames into separate captures.
+When you click :guilabel:`Trigger Capture` the delay will count down, and then the application will capture the selected number of sequential frames into separate captures.
 By default the delay is 0 seconds and only one frame is captured.

-Next you can trigger a specific frame number, if you know that a bug will happen at a given point.
+Next you can queue a capture at a specific frame number, if you know that a bug will happen at a given point.

 .. note::